Meet India Walton, the political newcomer who could become Buffalo’s first female mayor

-In Buffalo, New York, Tuesday’s mayoral primary ended with a stunning upset for the city’s four-term Democratic mayor Byron Brown, who lost the race to a political newcomer running her first campaign.
+In Buffalo, Tuesday’s mayoral primary ended with a stunning upset for the city’s four-term Democratic mayor Byron Brown, who lost the race to a political newcomer running her first campaign.

 Brown was beaten by a progressive challenger backed by the Democratic Socialists of America and the Working Families Party, a group often referred to as the “Tea Party of the Left”—thus signaling the shifting winds in the political landscape of New York’s second-biggest city.
-If elected come November, the new nominee India Walton would become the first socialist mayor of a major American city since 1960, when Frank Zeidler held office in Milwaukee, Wisconsin.
+If elected come November, the new nominee, India Walton, would become the first socialist mayor of a major American city since 1960, when Frank Zeidler held office in Milwaukee.

 Here’s what to know: